CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 In SwiftGUI, sub-windows can do anything normal windows can (except an event-loop that uses `for`).

 ## Somewhat-event-loop
-You can still have a fully functional event-loop for sub-windows, if you don't loop, but use a function instead:
+You can still have a fully functional event-"loop" for sub-windows, but it's a function now:
 ```py
 import SwiftGUI as sg